joehahn/grid_walker/README.md

 https://github.com/joehahn/grid_walker/blob/master/grid_walker.py#L164#L248

-To test the now-trained neural network model _trained\_model_, call the test_model() function which uses the model to play a complete game of grid_walker,
+To test the now-trained neural network model _trained\_model_, call the test_model() function which plays a complete game of grid_walker with _trained\_model_ being used to select the agent's moves:
 ![](figs/test.png)